TREASURIES-Two-year yield jumps after Powell remarks

 "Once they downshifted to 25 (basis points), it seemed to me it would take some pretty big changes in the data to shift back up to 50, probably be easier to just prolong 25 basis point hikes, allow the lags of monetary policy to continue and see if policy starts to work the way they want it to.
 To me, that was the biggest surprise of it," Hibbeler added.

-While shorter-dated yields rose, the reverse was true of longer-dated Treasuries, and the yield on 10-year Treasury notes was down 1.5 basis points at 3.968%.
+While shorter-dated yields rose, with the rate on the two-year note closing at a new high since mid-2007 at 5.015%, the reverse was true of longer-dated Treasuries, and the yield on 10-year Treasury notes was down 1.5 basis points at 3.968%.

-That led to a closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes inverting to a negative 105.3 basis points, its deepest since August 1981.
+That led to a closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes inverting to a negative 105.3 basis points, its deepest since August 1981, according to Refinitiv data.
 Such an inversion is seen as a reliable recession indicator.

 The yield on the 30-year Treasury bond was down 3.7 basis points at 3.875%.